How Docker Actually Works — Container Internals Explained

 For most web applications, the trade-off is worth it.
 For multi-tenant environments where you run untrusted code, VMs or microVMs (like Firecracker, which powers AWS Lambda) remain the safer choice.

-The Connection to ABCsteps Episode 06
+The Connection to ABCsteps Lesson 06

 Key Takeaways